FOREX-Dollar firms after upbeat U.S. data raises rate hike expectations

 * U.S. markets closed Thursday for Thanksgiving holiday

-TOKYO Nov 24 The dollar firmed in Asian trading on Thursday after data suggesting a pickup in U.S. economic growth early in the fourth quarter increased chances of the Federal Reserve raising interest rates.
+TOKYO Nov 24 The dollar firmed in Asian trading on Thursday after news of a pickup in U.S. economic growth early in the fourth quarter increased the chances of the Federal Reserve tightening monetary policy.

 U.S. markets will be closed Thursday for the Thanksgiving holiday, while Tokyo markets were closed for a public holiday on Wednesday.

-Investors are now pricing in a nearly 100 percent probability of a December Fed rate increase, according to CME FedWatch, and some investors expect more hikes next year if economic momentum is sustained.
+Investors are now pricing in a nearly 100 percent probability of a December Fed rate increase, according to CME FedWatch, and some investors expect more hikes in 2017 if economic momentum is sustained.

-"The momentum for the weaker yen could continue through the end of the year, since we are thinking the Fed will make two or three interest rate hikes in 2017," said IHS Markit's principal economist in Tokyo, Harumi Taguchi.

 U.S. data on Wednesday showed new orders for U.S. manufactured capital goods rebounded last month on rising demand for machinery and equipment, while consumer sentiment rose this month following Donald Trump's election which many viewed as positive for their personal finances and the economy.